-Do elevator “Close Door” buttons work?
+Do elevator “Close Door” buttons really work?

 The short answer